TLDR

 points

 have a high loss, and drive the attention towards the context.
-In the later stages, the model
+However, as training progresses, the

 leverages its pretrained knowledge to further reduce the loss on the non-context-critical points,